Dove World Outreach Center Quran-burning controversy: Terry Jones

-On the evening of April 22, 2012, soon after he was interviewed at WJBK-TV, Jones' gun fired accidentally as he got into his car.
+On the evening of April 22, 2012, soon after he was interviewed at WJBK, Jones' gun fired accidentally as he got into his car.

 The city allowed him to protest on April 29, a week after the trial, in a designated "free speech zone" outside Dearborn City Hall.
 Muslim protesters lined Michigan Avenue across the street from City Hall.
 About an hour into the protest, the crowds broke the barricades and a police line.
 They rushed the street but were quickly contained by riot police crews.
 The crowd was throwing water bottles and shoes at supporters of Jones.
 Police worked to push the crowd back across Michigan Avenue.
 At least one arrest was made.

 2010 threat to burn a Quran

-In 2010 Jones announced plans to burn the Quran on the ninth anniversary of the September 11, 2001 attacks, which he dubbed "International Burn a Quran Day".
+In 2010, Jones announced plans to burn the Quran on the ninth anniversary of the September 11 attacks, which he dubbed "International Burn a Quran Day".
 A wide range of politicians and religious groups strongly condemned the planned Quran desecration event.
 Jones said he canceled the event and intended to go to New York to meet with the imam of Park51, Feisal Abdul Rauf.
 After saying he would never burn the scriptures, on March 20, 2011, Jones oversaw the burning of a Quran.

 This prompted protests, including an attack in Afghanistan that resulted in the deaths of at least 14 people.
-In April 2011, Jones claimed he is considering a trial of the Prophet Muhammad for "crimes against humanity".
+In April 2011, Jones said he is considering a trial of Muhammad for "crimes against humanity".

 Background

 Dove World Outreach Center, where the Quran burning was to occur, is a small congregation in Gainesville, with approximately 50 members.
 The church, led by pastor Terry Jones and his wife, Sylvia, first gained media attention in the late 2000s (decade) for its anti-Islamic and anti-homosexual messages.
-In 2009, Dove World posted a sign on its lawn which stated in large red letters "Islam is of the Devil".
-Several members of the church also sent their children to their first day of school in August 2009 wearing t-shirts with "Islam is of the Devil" printed on the back.
+In 2009, Dove World posted a sign on its lawn which stated in large red letters "Islam Is of the Devil".
+Several members of the church also sent their children to their first day of school in August 2009 wearing t-shirts with "Islam Is of the Devil" printed on the back.